zincware/ZnTrack/docs/source/installation.rst

 Installation
 ============

-PyTrack can be most easily installed via pip:
+Node can be most easily installed via pip:

 .. code-block:: bash

     pip install py-track

-If you want to install PyTrack from source you can use
+If you want to install Node from source you can use

 .. code-block:: bash